FOSTEUM- genistein, zinc glycinate citrate, and cholecalciferol capsule

 Ultraviolet light acts on 7-dehydrocholesterol (provitamin D3) in skin, where it is converted to 9,10-secosterol (previtamin D3).
 Previtamin D3 is converted into 25-hydroxycholecalciferol in the liver by the P450 enzyme CYP27.
 This molecule is further converted in the kidney by the P450 enzyme CYP27B1 to the active hormone 1,25-dihydroxycholecalciferol (calcitriol).

 In clinical studies, the effects of genistein in FOSTEUM on blood chemical, hepatic and renal functional measures were compared in post-menopausal subjects receiving genistein plus calcium carbonate (calcium) and vitamin D3 with post-menopausal, age-matched subjects receiving only calcium and vitamin D3.
-No changes were noted over a three year period in either group and all measures remained within normal limits.
+No change in laboratory values were noted over a three year period in either group and all measures remained within normal limits.

 Since the precursor form of vitamin D3 is transformed to the active form in the liver and then kidney, it is expected that patients with severe liver or kidney impairment may not transform the vitamin adequately.

-In two published studies with a combined enrollment of more than 300 post-menopausal women, the genistein in FOSTEUM progressively reduced the number of symptomatic vasomotor episodes by an average of more than 50% at the 12 month follow-up.
+In three published studies with a combined enrollment of more than 300 post-menopausal women, the genistein in FOSTEUM progressively reduced the number of symptomatic vasomotor episodes by an average of more than 50% at the 24 month follow-up.
 In these studies, vasomotor symptoms were unchanged in the placebo groups.

 Genistein showed no toxicity in rats following acute dosing up to 2000 mg/kg.
 Long-term toxicity studies up to 52 weeks duration using oral administration of 0-500 mg/kg/day in rats and dogs showed minimal adverse effects.
 Changes were primarily observed at the 500 mg/kg/day dose.
 From these studies, the no observed adverse effect level for genistein in rats was determined to be 50 mg/kg/day and in dogs >500 mg/kg/day.
 These intake levels are at least 50-fold greater than the recommended dose of the genistein in FOSTEUM on a mg/kg basis.